Cabin Crew: History

 In November 2004 Cabin Crew issued a single, "Star to Fall" (later known as "Star2Fall"), which debuted at No. 34 on the ARIA Club Tracks chart.
-SonyBMG did not clear the sample for international release by the Australian duo.
+Sony BMG did not clear the sample for international release by the Australian duo.
 Instead, the label used Sunset Strippers' version.
 However, when Boy Meets Girl's vocalist and song writer, George Merrill, heard Cabin Crew's remix of the track, he re-recorded the vocals for them, allowing their version to be released, as "Star2Fall", in late February 2005 via Vicious Vinyl. inthemix reporter observed, "The first mix on the single is a full-on vocal assault; it's the 'Radio Mix'.
 It opens with a huge uplifting male echoed vocal, and a big bassline.
 The level of cheese here is 11/10; it's definitely cheesier than your average funky house number."

 In Australia, Sunset Strippers' and Cabin Crew's singles almost simultaneously entered the ARIA Singles charts in March.
 "Star2Fall" peaked at No. 4 on the ARIA Club Tracks and reached the top 30 on its mainstream singles chart.
 Tara Thomas of Australian Recording Industry Association (ARIA), explained how, "both [groups] sampled the same original song at the same time, despite being on opposite sides of the world.
 Sony granted the Sunset Strippers the rights to the original and denied Cabin Crew.
 Then, totally out of the blue Boy Meets Girl re-recorded the vocal for Cabin Crew making it possible for our local boys to release the tune as 'Star2Fall'."
 In March 2005 the group were signed to Ministry of Sound for international releases.
 Christie Eliezer of Music & Media described how Vicious Vinyl had released, "a press statement to counteract rumours about the track.
 It has no issues with uncleared samples, and has the blessing of the song's writers."